postrational/blog/source/_posts/2013-09-28-recording-a-website-performance-test-script-for-the-grinder-using-chrome-devtools.markdown

         $ java -classpath lib/grinder.jar net.grinder.Console

-3. On the same machine, another machine or a set of machines create a file called `grinder.properties` in the Grinder directory.
-This will contain the [configuration for Grinder's agents][grinder_properties] which will run your tests:
+3. Grinder agents are the programs which will connect to your website during tests.
+On the same machine, another machine or a set of machines create a file called `grinder.properties`, which will contain the [configuration for Grinder's agents][grinder_properties].

 ``` properties grinder.properties
 # Which test do you wish to run